HarryPaniccc/DnD/Session Notes/Vanguard/Vanguard Arc 6 - The Golden Age.md

 ---
 ### Repair the [[Leviathan Axe]]
 Caede has joined Kanan on his pilgrimage to Steinwalde where he hopes he can repair the damage that was dealt to the Leviathan Axe when they battled [[Lucius]].

+The axe has accidentally absorbed a hellish soul that was being used during the ritual to free [[Athelstan]].
+Its ability to absorb frost giant souls accidentally activated when it encountered such a pure form of the soul, but the nature of the soul damaged.
+It needs to be expunged and cooled.
 ### Defences and Staff of [[Trayfort Keep]]
 The Vanguard have been gone from their home for some time, and during that time Trayfort has been defended by a group of ashen legion.
 It is a mess, having been ransacked by [[Meeek]] the kobold, as well as other vermin.